Draggie306/DraggieTools/README.md

 print (sha)
 ```

 Next, you will need to get the download URL of the files.
-Note that this is the same syntax for all the supercell games.
+Note that this is the same syntax for all the Supercell games.

 The base URL for Brawl Stars' assets is `game-assets.brawlstarsgame.com`.
 You can see this by looking at DNS requests while opening up the game for the first time.
 You will then need to use the `sha` value from `fingerprint.json` as the initial path.
 This would look like `https://<base dir>/<sha>/`

-Then finally, you will need to put the location of the target file on the end of this path.
+Finally, you will need to put the location of the target file on the end of this path.
 This can be seen in the `files` key and subkeys in `fingerprint.json`, or by knowing a little about where a target file may be located in the archive.
 For example, `robot_factory_brawl_menu_01.ogg` would be in the `/music/` folder.
 The final URL would then be this:

-> https://<base url>/<sha>/<path>/<to>/<file.ext>
+> `https://<base url>/<sha>/<path>/<to>/<file.ext>`

 Or, populated, as an example:

 > https://game-assets.brawlstarsgame.com/117431f533a659d4a02a29d2e56b7ef74006d781/music/robot_factory_brawl_menu_01.ogg

 This can be automated within DraggieTools.py by simply searching for the filename, it will download it automatically with no other inputs necessary.
 You can even type in `/music` or even `.ogg`.